Last Updated on October 24, 2023

-We know that synthetic clothing sheds tiny plastic microfibers when washed which are abundant in the ocean and water systems but have also been found all over the world (even the top of Everest), including in the food we eat and in our bodies.
-Polyester and other synthetic fibres are not just in clothing though, but also found in our furniture, carpets, toys and many other products we use daily.
+We know that synthetic clothing sheds plastic microfibres when washed.
+These fibres are now abundant in our ocean and water systems, and have been found all over the world — even the top of Everest.
+Microplastic fibres are also in the food we eat and in our bodies.
+Polyester and other synthetic fibres are not just in our clothing, but also in our furniture, carpets, toys and many other products we use daily.

-Microplastics are also created through abrasion and when plastics break down and degrade; such as from tires wearing down, sponges breaking apart, paints rubbing off, or… chewing.
-Heat can also increase the break down of plastic – especially important to be aware of with bottles and other feeding products that might be heated.
+Microplastics are also created through abrasion, and when plastics break down and degrade, such as from tires wearing down, sponges breaking apart, paints rubbing off, or… chewing.
+Heat can also increase the breakdown of plastic — especially important to be aware of with plastic baby bottles and other feeding products that might be heated.

 Because they are so tiny and often invisible, we can easily consume microplastics — especially true for babies who are exploring the world with their mouths.

-Microplastics are unfortunately all around us, but here are some of the most common microplastic sources in the home and some easy plastic free swaps you can make to reduce the amount your baby encounters and consumes:
+Microplastics are unfortunately all around us, but here are some common microplastic sources in the home that children frequently encounter, and some easy plastic-free swaps you can make to reduce the amount your baby encounters and consumes:

 (please note: some affiliate links are used in this post which means we may get a small commission)